sjpaterson/dip/README.md

  The Deep Imaging Pipeline (DIP) is adapted from the GLEAM-X pipeline (https://github.com/tjgalvin/GLEAM-X-pipeline).
  DIP is designed and optimized to process a large quantity of observations with minimal user input and then mosaic them to generate a deep field image.
+ Default configuration is for DIP to be run on Pawsey Setonix and utilises AVSO to download oberservations.

  Configuration: Please edit "nextflow.config" to update user directories.
 The observations directory can be edited directly in the config or passed to the nextflow script with the paramater --obsdir.